 The role of the Predictive Power is to give an idea of the quality of the predictive model.
 It is based on the predictions done from the validation dataset.
 It is the ratio between the number of correct predictions and the number of cases.
 Its range is between 0 and 1:

 Prediction Confidence expresses the ability to reproduce the same detection with a new dataset.
 A « validation sample » is necessary to estimate it.
-It represents another view of the same population and is equal to one minus area between Validation and Training divided by area between Perfect and Random
+Predictive Confidence is equal to one minus area between Validation and Training divided by area between Perfect and Random.

 Prediction Confidence =1- B/(A+B+C)

 The role of the Prediction Confidence is to measure if the predictive model can do the predictions with the same reliability when new cases arrive.
-If these new cases look like to cases of the training dataset, then the Prediction Confidence will be good.
-An acceptable Prediction Confidence should be greater than 0.95.
-Below this value you should consider increasing the number of cases in the training dataset to cover more situations.
+If these new cases look like cases of the training dataset, then the Prediction Confidence will be good.
+The Prediction Confidence should be as close as possible to 100%.
+If you want to have a more robust predictive model, you should increase its robustness by adding new rows to your dataset.

-For our use case, the organization unit is the most contributive variable.
-But let’s continue the analysis of the debrief.
+For our use case, the age of the employees is the most contributive variable.
+But let’s continue the analysis of the report.

-If you scroll down in previous figure, you will get a detailed report about the influencer contribution.
+If you scroll down the previous figure, you will get a detailed report about the influencer contribution.

 This report gives a lot of information as shown in the red bullets.
 There are 2 main points to look at in this chart:

-Variable “Age” influences also the target.
-The graph of figure 10 shows that people between 53 and 70 and people between 21 and 48 have positive influence on the target.
+Variable “Age” influences the target.
+The graph of figure 10 shows that people between 53 and 70 and people between 21 and 48 have a positive influence on the target.
 This means that if an employee is in one of these ranges of age, his/her flight risk will be higher than if he/she is in the range ]19, 21].
 It corresponds to people who are near retirement (]53, 70]) and very active and senior people (]21, 48]).
 But can we act on age to avoid flight risk?
-Or do we want to act to retain some age categories?
-Let’s examine variable “Successor”.
+Or do we want to act to keep some age categories?
+Let’s examine the variable “Successor”

-When the employee could be a successor but is not still ready to be the successor of another employee (because of the juniority in the position, for example) then the risk to see him/her goes away is higher.
-It can be considered as an impact of a bad career management.
+When the employee could be a successor but is not still ready to be the successor of another employee (because of the juniority in the position, for example) then the risk of seeing him/her leave is higher.
+It can be considered as an impact of bad career management.

-On the opposite, when an employee has not been identified as a successor and for the other values of variable “Successor”, the risk to see such employees to leave the company is lower.
+Conversely, when an employee has not been identified as a successor and for the other values of variable “Successor”, the risk of seeing such employees leave the company is lower.

 It appears that most job families are more likely to be flight risks in comparison to Administrative Support.
-It seems that having a position of Directors or Senior Manager increases the risk of employee churn compared to other jobs.
+Conversely, the position of Directors or Senior Manager increases the risk of employee churn compared to other jobs.

-For example, if you select 30% of the employees with the highest attrition probability because your budget is limited, the classification model tells you that within these 30 %, you capture 65% of employees who will probably leave.
-You can focus your actions to reduce attrition of these.
-But if you put the threshold at 45%, you will capture only 80% of employees.
+For example, if you select 30% of the employees with the highest attrition probability because your budget is limited, the classification model tells you that within these 30 %, you capture 77.63% of employees who will probably leave.
+You can focus your actions on reducing the attrition of these.
+But if you put the threshold at 45%, you will capture 91.51% of employees who will probably leave.

-Fig 13: Choose a threshold to evaluate profit.
+Fig 14: Choose a threshold to evaluable profit.

 You can select with the slide bar the 30% of employees with the highest attrition probability and see the percentage of employees you will capture.